 You can’t visit Lexington without a meal at one of the town’s many barbecue joints.

-In addition to killer barbecue, Lexington also hosts many seasonal events, from strawberry picking to their Christmas tree lighting and historic horse rides.
+In addition to killer barbecue, Lexington also hosts many seasonal events, from strawberry picking to Christmas tree lighting and historic horse rides.

 Read more: North Carolina Barbecue Restaurants